3.1 LAE inhibits ER- breast cancer cells migration independent of nuciferine

 Next, we examined the LAE role in cell migration by wound healing assays with 50 and 250µg/ml LAE supplement for 36 hours.
 Previous studies found that FBS promote cell proliferation to alter cell migration.
 To rule out the effect of FBS, all experiments were performed in an FBS-free medium.
 Cell wound healing distance analysis showed that LAE supplement significantly reduced the wound healing distance in three subtypes cells, suggesting cell migration was suppressed (Fig. 1c).
 Interestingly, 50 or 250µg/ml LAE supplement showed similarly inhibitory effect on SK-BR-3 cells migration, while LAE supplement inhibited cell migration of MDA-MB-231 and HCC1806 cells in a dose dependent manner.

 Nuciferine, a bioactive component of lotus, inhibits the growth of cancer cells and breast cancer-associated bone loss [22-23].
 To verify if nuciferine is involved in the inhibition of cell migration by LAE, SK-BR-3, MDA-MB-231 and HCC1806 cells were treated with nuciferine supplement.
 Cell viability (Supplementary Fig. 3a) and migration (Supplementary Fig. 3b) were similar in the presence or absence of high dose of nuciferine, indicating that nuciferine was not associated with LAE-inhibited cell migration.
-Together, these results indicated that LAE supplement suppresses ER- breast cancer cells migration.
+Together, these results indicate that LAE supplement suppresses ER- breast cancer cells migration.

 3.2 LAE-inhibited cell migration is independent of autophagy and Wnt signals